 The Summer Olympic Games are held every four years.
-The last Games were held in Rio de Janeiro, Brazil while the 2020 Games will be held in Tokyo, Japan from July 24 to August 9.
+The last Games were held in Rio de Janeiro, Brazil in 2016 while the 2020 Games will be held in Tokyo, Japan from July 23 to August 8, 2021 due to delays because of the COVID-19 pandemic.
 From just 241 (all male) athletes representing 14 countries in the first Summer Olympics Games in modern history, the multi-sport event has expanded to over 10,000 athletes and the participating countries have increased to over 200.
 Every season, these athletes have to go through rigorous qualifications before they can represent their countries.
 Unfortunately, only a few of these athletes get to go back to their countries with medals.
 The Games have traditionally been dominated by one country.

 Most Successful Country

 The United States has been the most successful country at the Summer Olympic Games.
 The country has participated in 27 of the past 28 summer games of the modern Olympics.
-Interestingly, the US has managed to top the final medal standing on 17 of the 27 occasions, including the 2016 Games in Rio de Janeiro.
-The country has accumulated a total of 2522 medals (1022 gold, 795 silver, and 705 bronze), with the closest rival (defunct Soviet Union) accumulating less than half the medals (1010).
+Interestingly, the US has managed to top the previous medal standing on 17 of the 27 occasions, including the 2016 Games in Rio de Janeiro.
+The country has accumulated a total of 2,522 medals (1,022 gold, 795 silver, and 705 bronze), with the closest rival (the now-defunct Soviet Union) accumulating less than half the number of US medals (1,010).
 The US has not only dominated the Summer Games but has also been the best nation at the Winter Games.

 Why The US Has Been The Most Successful Nation